protonss/WalletHub/WalletHub/src/answers/README.txt

 	For every phrase in the originalFile I loop over the AuxFile.

 	c)Sort AuxFile
+	From this point on, I don't use the original file anymore.
 	I loop over AuxFile sorting it according to the number of occurrences.
 	The result should look like:
 		Microsoft Bing|45